Phone, office, Skype, web conference, and on-site consulting

 Litigation/Negotiating in All Courts

-I practice primarily in Connecticut.
+I practice primarily in Connecticut and New York.
 I am also admitted to practice before the United States Supreme Court and other appellate courts.
 However, for legal malpractice cases where there are substantial potential damages or complexities, I may represent clients in other states on a case-by-case basis.
 A crucial part of any legal malpractice is the negotiating process.
 Most cases settle, prior to or even during an actual trial, so it is important to have an attorney would not only can represent you but who can negotiate on your behalf.

 If the issue you are concerned about relates to a legal malpractice litigation matter that has already been decided by a court or jury, you may have a right to appeal.
 I can handle appeals to state and federal courts where I am admitted, including the United States Supreme Court.